nismod/global-econ-data/README.md

 # Global economic activity data sets

 This repository holds a series of notebooks that contain processing and visualidation of global economic activity data.
 Each link leads to the notebook for the corresponding data set / industry.
-Data set related links and author information is availale in the notebook.
+Data set related links and author information is available in the notebook.

 ## Covered topics
 The covered topics and corresponding data sets are :